7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 What are Thru-Hikes and Thru-Hiking?

-Want to go down a rabbit hole of confusion โ€“ then look up the difference between thru-hiking, backpacking, hiking, and trekking.
+If you want to go down a rabbit hole of confusion โ€“ then look up the difference between thru-hiking, backpacking, hiking, and trekking.
 All of these are defined differently โ€“ there is no one universal definition.
 It also depends on where you are from geographically regarding what these terms mean to you.

 Hereโ€™s the definition of thru-hiking, according to Wikipedia:

 Thru-hiking, or through-hiking, is to hike an established end-to-end hiking trail or long-distance trail with continuous footsteps in one direction.
-Thru-hiking is sometimes called “end-to-end hiking” Normally a thru-hike is focused on long-distance and high-mileage hiking to complete a trail within a given timeframe.
+Thru-hiking is sometimes called “end-to-end hiking.”
+Normally, a thru-hike is focused on long-distance and high-mileage hiking to complete a trail within a given timeframe.

 And if you canโ€™t complete a long thru-hike in the given timeframe, maybe you split it up into week-long sections and this is generally referred to as section hiking.